User Manual – Durst

 2.2.
 API Improvements

-In this version, the following improvements have been made to the API.
+In version 1.19.2, the following API improvements have been implemented:

 2.2.1.
 Deleting a Production Job